balajialg/Datahub-Test-Repo/onboarding.md

 * What programming languages are supported by the hub?

 Datahub primarily supports three languages - Python, R and Julia.
 However, we can also support other languages on a case to case basis.
-Please do raise an github issue or send us an email to xxx to share your exact requirement.
+Please do raise an github issue or send us an email to ds-infrastructure@lists.berkeley.edu to share your exact requirement.

 * How many hubs across the campus exist?
 Which courses use them extensively?